The First-Order Theory of Ground Tree Rewrite Graphs: An upper bound

 \begin{proof} Let $m \in M$.
 By definition, there exists a tree $t \in \T_A$ with $m$ leaves and $\inter(m)$ internal nodes.
 It is easy to restructure $t$ into a chain so that the number of leaves and the number of internal nodes is not changed.
+More precisely, take a tree $t = f(t_1,\ldots, t_n)$ (in term notation) with $m$ leaves and $\inter(m)$ internal nodes, which is not a chain.
+By induction, we can assume that every $t_i$ ($1 \leq i \leq n$) is either a chain or the constant $a \in A_0$ (for some arbitrarily chosen $a \in A_0$).
+Since $t$ is not a chain there exist $1 \leq i < j \leq n$ such that $t_i$ and $t_j$ are chains.
+Choose an arbitrary child $x$ of the the maximal internal node $\max(t_i)$ of the chain $t_i$; hence $x$ is a leaf of $t_i$.
+Take the tree